Khristinasheer/rotten-oranges/README.md

 1. All svg files were minifies via https://jakearchibald.github.io/svgomg
-2. It seems that there is a typo for home colors
+2. It seems that there is a typo for home colors.

 ### Situation